Things to Do in Bangkok and Beyond on Your Trip to Thailand? Seeing Elephants!

 Elephants in temples and museums

-In Bangkok, the Temple of the Dawn, Wat Arun, is probably the city’s most striking temple and a prominent landmark in its skyline, thanks to its 210-foot-tall Khmer-style pagoda surrounded by four smaller pagodas on the Chao Phraya River.
+Among the top things to do in Bangkok is visiting the Temple of the Dawn, Wat Arun.
+It is probably the city’s most striking temple and a prominent landmark in its skyline, thanks to its 210-foot-tall Khmer-style pagoda surrounded by four smaller pagodas on the Chao Phraya River.

 Four statues of Erawan, the three-headed elephant that is the traditional vehicle of Indra, the Hindu god of thunder and rain, are on the second terrace of the temple.
 These pagodas are adorned with thousands of pieces of porcelain and colored glass.
 (Statues of Hindu gods are common at Thai Buddhist temples; here’s why.)